Can I Take Berberine and Semaglutide Together? What to Consider Before You Start

 Before starting a combination approach, consider:

 Current medications: Berberine can interact with some prescription drugs, particularly those affecting blood sugar or liver enzymes.
+Always review all medications with your healthcare provider.

 Blood sugar patterns: Understanding your glucose trends helps prevent hypoglycaemia.
+Your doctor can help tailor timing and dosage for safety.

 Sensitivity to supplements: Berberine can cause digestive discomfort in some people.
+A clinician can advise on starting doses and strategies to minimise side effects.

 If you’re combining supplements and medications, it’s smart to know how each affects your metabolism.
 Read Does Semaglutide Increase Metabolism? to understand how semaglutide interacts with your body’s energy burn.